 27th September - (VI appointment) Interview.
 Visa approved.

-I’m delighted that my gamble worked out well and excited more than ever to fly to California.
+I’m delighted that the gamble worked out and more excited than ever to fly to California.